Skip to Content

 CLI / agent auth

-• Keys never touch disk on the agent’s machine — only SHIPMORE_API_KEY env var.
+• The key never touches disk on the agent’s machine — it’s read only from the SHIPMORE_API_KEY env var.

 Auth cookies are scoped to the domain they were set on.
 A customer signed in on tenant-a.com is not signed in on tenant-b.com — this is expected browser behavior and provides proper tenant isolation.